 When Jordan Bambach came back to work after having her son, she found that the industry had changed: after just nine months, the ad format terminology was different.
 “People were talking about these things, and I had no idea what they were, and I was too embarrassed to ask ’cos I was the boss and I should know,” she recalls.
 “And that experience was uncomfortable.”

-Bambach had to scour the internet for help, but initiatives like SheSays and Creative Equals are now running programmes to get women up to speed on industry trends.
-Creative Equals runs three-day courses in Manchester and London that, as Hanan explains, “aim to build bridges back to work for women who have been out of the industry for all sorts of reasons – illness, parenthood, caring breaks and so on, and help them gain the tools and skills they need for today’s marketplace.”
+Jordan Bambach had to scour the internet for help, but initiatives like SheSays and Creative Equals are now running programmes to get women up to speed on industry trends.
+Creative Equals runs courses in London, New York and India that, as Hanan explains, “aim to build bridges back to work for women who have been out of the industry for all sorts of reasons – illness, parenthood, caring breaks and so on, and help them gain the tools and skills they need for today’s marketplace.”
 The programme has partnered with agencies that offer flexible working, such as the BBC, AMVBBDO, Toaster and LEGO, to run live briefs, as well as paid-placements following the course.

 Aiming for inclusivity

 Like notions of gender itself, inequality in the industry is complex and often multi-layered.
-To help studios navigate these layers, Creative Equals launched the Creative, Digital and Media Equality Standards – recognised kitemarks that give companies a diversity and inclusion review, rating and action plan.
-“The standards look at all aspects of diversity – gender, race, LGBTQI, education, faith, age, disability, neurodiversity – and examine company policies and practices, top to bottom, in and out,” explains Hanan.“
+To help studios navigate these layers, Creative Equals launched the Equality Standard – a recognised kitemark that give companies a diversity and inclusion review, rating and action plan.
+"The standards look at all aspects of diversity – gender, race, LGBTQI, education, faith, age, disability, neurodiversity – and examine company policies and practices, top to bottom, in and out,” explains Hanan.

 As Rosh Govindaraj, founder and lead designer of Issara (opens in new tab) bags, points out, inclusivity is beneficial not just for the people in the industry, but for the work created too.
 “Representation is important, and we need a balance of gender, age, ethnicity, and other factors – not just for ‘fairness’ but to ensure that we design solutions that will meet the needs of all kinds of people,” she says.